 Approximate average static imbalance values in grams.

-Lateral run-out refers to the tendency of a tyre to move left and right during one rotation.
+Lateral run-out means the tendency of a tyre to move left and right during one rotation.
 This continues cyclically every time the wheel turns.
 The existence of this force results from irregularity in the distance between the outer part of the side of the tyre and its axis of symmetry.
-The value of the lateral force is always positive, and it is felt in the passenger cabin in the form of sideways vibration.
+As the lateral force value is always positive, it is felt in the passenger cabin as sideways vibration.

-Usually, these fluctuations in the uniformity of shape, typically resulting from the production process, are relatively small and usually not noticeable to the naked eye.
-However, it is often occurs during actual use, such as striking an obstacle or creating extra wear during an emergency break, that further irregularities may be produced.
-These latter changes tend to be felt more strongly and are often clearly visible.
+Usually, these fluctuations in the uniformity of shape, typically resulting from a flaw in the production, are relatively small and often not even noticeable.
+However, it may happen during the actual use of the car, for instance when striking an obstacle or creating extra wear during an emergency break.
+Such situations may trigger further irregularities which will be felt more strongly and be clearly visible.

 Variations in radial rigidity

-Variations in radial rigidity occur when there are places on the circumference of the tyre what are not equally rigid.
-You could imagine, for the sake of simplification, that the sides of the tyre are made of springs with different rigidities.
+Variations in radial rigidity occur when there are places on the circumference of the tyre that are not equally rigid.
+For the sake of simplification, imagine that the sides of the tyre are made of springs with different rigidities.
 As the tyre rolls, these springs successively make contact with the road surface.
-If a particularly spring was more rigid, the deformation would be smaller, and a less rigid spring would have a greater amount.
+A more rigid spring will cause less deformation and a less rigid spring could affect the tyre to a higher extent.
 These variances would cause the wheel’s axis of rotation to move vertically, rather than horizontally with the road.
-This is why variants in the radial rigidity can disrupt smooth driving.
+This is how variants of radial rigidity can disrupt smooth driving.

-Under the load of a vehicle, there will be fluctuations in vertical forces, which are felt as vibrations and noise from inside the vehicle, especially when travelling at higher speeds.
+Under the load of a car, there will be fluctuations in vertical forces, which are felt from inside the vehicle as vibrations and car noises, especially when travelling at higher speeds.
 The causes for these problems include a variation in the radius of the carcass layer, changes in the thickness of tyre elements and problems with joints and tensioning.

 Variations in lateral rigidity

 These lateral variations occur when the tyre doesn’t have the same lateral rigidity on its whole circumference.
-Just as with the radial metaphor, you can imagine a tyre constructed with springs with different rigidities.
+Just as in the case of radial rigidity, you can imagine a tyre constructed of springs with different rigidities.
 This time, they are placed laterally, between the sides of the tyre.
 The occurrence of variation in lateral rigidity causes sideways vibrations similar to those produced by lateral run-out.

 Non-uniformity of tyres may noticeably reduce the comfort of travel.

-Conicity refers to the tendency of a tyre to roll similar to a cone.
-Specifically, such an imperfection would cause the tyre to constantly and consistently drift in one direction.
+Conicity refers to the tendency of a tyre to roll similarly to a cone.
+Such a fault makes the tyre constantly and consistently drift in one direction.
 The effect can be referred to as negative or positive, depending on the direction it drifts.

-A constant pulling of the wheels, consequently moving the entire vehicle to one sire.
+- Constant pulling of the wheels, consequently moving the entire vehicle to one sire

 While a tyre affected by conicity can be returned to the store of purchase, it is not the only reason why a vehicle may pull to the right or left.
 This pull may be the result of other actions (or inactions), including incorrect wheel geometry or the asymmetric factors of the vehicle itself.

-It’s also possible to have a negative accumulation of the conicities of individual tyres, in which case you may be able to swap tyres around to rebalance the conicity.
+It’s also possible that negative accumulation of the conicities will form within individual tyres, in which case you may be able to swap tyres around to rebalance the conicity.
 For instance, if your car’s front tyres have a negative conicity, pulling one direction and your rear tyres have a positive conicity, pulling in the other direction, you could solve this by changing the position of the tyres.
 While this wouldn’t be a perfect match, it would greatly reduce the conicity felt while driving.
-Similarly, there are many high-range balancers available that have functions to solve problems such as these.
+Similarly, there are many high-range balancers available that may help solving similar problems.